nsrr/nsrr-cloud/index.md

 nsrr cfs --list-subjects
 ```

-To download subject specific files from a dataset:
+To download subject-specific files from a dataset:

 ```
 nsrr -d cfs --subject 800002